Title: Stacy in Bloom

 Stacy found the courage to glance up at him again, quirking a brow.
 "Good different, or bad different?"
 It seemed too much to hope for, to share this same hesitancy about all these changes with someone else…

 He shrugged.
 "Different different," he replied.
 "No one can ever really replace Gloria, or Renee, or the Kid – or all those years we had together as a band.
-So, we don't try to – we just do the best we can, with what we have."
+So, we don't try to – we just do the best we can, with what we have now."

 "Speaking of former members," Ryan continued, bringing Stacy out of her reverie, "have you heard from Renee or the Kid lately?"

-She shrugged.
-"I talked to Renee on the phone last weekend," she said.
+She dropped one shoulder in a half-shrug.
+"I talked to Renee on the phone last weekend," she told him.
 "She's settling into life over there pretty easily, what with Cousin Samantha there to show her around.
 I couldn't get her to stop talking about poetry, or prose, or whatever it is that Shakespeare wrote in – "

 "Iambic pentameter?"
 Ryan teased, interrupting her train of thought.